sandorkakuk/custom/README.md

 # w make Ubuntu

-This [Ubuntu](https://ubuntu.com/) variant was created using [Cubic](https://github.com/PJ-Singh-001/Cubic) and the custom bash script applications that can distract from learning (games, media players, etc.) have been removed.
+This [Ubuntu](https://ubuntu.com/) variant was created using [Cubic](https://github.com/PJ-Singh-001/Cubic) and the custom bash script
+Applications that can distract from learning (games, media players, etc.) have been removed.
 The installer and other hard drive manipulation applications (eg GParted) were also removed.
 This is not a new distribution, I did not try to create a new look.
 A ready-to-use solution to replace non-working systems or for home learning without installation

 The Live system can be used in Hungarian.